 Pregnancy and breastfeeding

-Prednisolone is not usually recommended in pregnancy unless the potential benefits outweigh the risks.
+Prednisolone isn't usually recommended in pregnancy unless the potential benefits outweigh the risks.

-You can take prednisolone while you're breastfeeding.
-However, it passes into breast milk so if you are taking a high dose of prednisolone the baby may need to be monitored for signs of side effects.
+You can usually take prednisolone while you're breastfeeding.
+However, prednisolone can get into breast milk.
+If you're taking a high dose of prednisolone the baby may need to be monitored for side effects.

 For safety, it's usually recommended that you wait 3 to 4 hours after taking your dose of prednisolone before feeding your baby or expressing milk.